All Episodes

 Look, let me at least get your best guess.

-Well, OK, I'll give you my best shot at it.
+Well, okay, I'll give you my best shot at it.

-Let's let's just step back and look at the last 20 years.
+Let's just step back and look at the last 20 years.

-And let me ask you, have you ever seen a bad situation, be it intentional or by accident, that we haven't seen some sort of capitalization whereby we see more and more power Well, that's kind of the tree I was barking up.
+And let me ask you, have you ever seen a bad situation, be it intentional or by accident, that we haven't seen some sort of capitalization whereby we see more and more power drawn away from the people and concentrated more and more in the hands of the few and distant?

 You wouldn't be talking about that, would you?